 602 P-47Cs were built in the five months before the P-47D entered production.
 A total of 15,683 Thunderbolts were built; more than any other Allied fighter type.
 In aerial combat it had a kill-to-loss ratio of 4.6:1.
 The amount of damage that the airplane could absorb and still return was remarkable.
 The P-47, though, really made its name as a ground attack fighter, destroying aircraft, locomotives, rail cars, and tanks by the many thousands.
 It was one of the most successful aircraft of World War II.

 16 October 1963: Operation Greased Lightning.
 Major Sidney J. Kubesch, Major John Barrett and Captain Gerard Williamson flew from Tokyo, Japan, to London England, non-stop, in 8 hours, 35 minutes, 20.4 seconds.
 Their airplane was a Convair B-58A-20-CF Hustler, serial number 61-2059, named Greased Lightning.
 It was assigned to the 305th Bombardment Wing, 19th Air Division, at Bunker Hill Air Force Base, Indiana.

 Five inflight refuelings were required to complete the flight.
 The bomber had to slow from its supersonic cruise to rendezvous with the tankers.
 The B-58’s average speed was 692.71 miles per hour (1,114.81 kilometers per hour).
-The speed from Tokyo to Anchorage, Alaska was 3 hours, 9 minutes, 42 seconds at an average 1,093.4 miles per hour (1,759.7 kilometers per hour); and speed from Anchorage to London, 5 hours, 24 minutes, 54 seconds at 826.9 miles per hour (1.330.8 kilometers per hour).
+The time from Tokyo to Anchorage, Alaska was 3 hours, 9 minutes, 42 seconds at an average speed of 1,093.4 miles per hour (1,759.7 kilometers per hour); and Anchorage to London, 5 hours, 24 minutes, 54 seconds at 826.9 miles per hour (1.330.8 kilometers per hour).